Featured Homes & Communities

 - Old Town Scottsdale – The heart of downtown Scottsdale.
 Dozens of galleries and boutiques abound.

-- Biltmore Fashion Park - Elegant, open-air Bilmore District shopping center featuring upscale shopping and dining.
+- Biltmore Fashion Park - Elegant, open-air Biltmore District shopping center featuring upscale shopping and dining.

 - Scottsdale Fashion Square- Lovely, multi-story mall with Neiman Marcus, Nordstrom, Macy’s and more.